temporalio/documentation/sample-apps/java/client/devserver-client-sample/README.md

 WorkflowServiceStubs service = WorkflowServiceStubs.newLocalServiceStubs();
 ```

-The two Client configuration files are located at:
+The two Client configuration source files are located at:

 * **Worker**: src/main/java/clientsample/YourWorker.java.
   The Worker uses its client to poll the Task Queue for tasks, and to initiate their execution.